Monthly Archives: April 2015

 The prospect of unemployment scared me.
 I wanted work after graduation, I needed work, and so I quit as a wildlife science major and switched to agricultural journalism.
 I’d grown up on a farm; I’d written since my earliest days as a crayon-wielding diarist: the combination fit.
 And I knew firsthand that family farmers were not the rape-pillage-plunder-the-Earth villains that urban ignorance held them to be.
 I’d watched my daddy put on the brakes, stop his tractor dead in the field even with the day’s last precious rays of sunlight fading in the west, so he could jump down and move a box turtle or a bird’s nest safely out of the plow’s path.
 My dad’s environmentalist instincts ran deep.

 Now I survey my tech-laden home and I wonder what happened to me.
 What became of that primitive nature-lover who went barefoot through dunghills and wanted to live like a savage?
-I have all the comforts: a microwave oven, a fax machine, central heating and air; two computers, two printers, two scanners, two DVD players not including the ones built into the computers; four phones counting landlines and cells.
+I have all the comforts: a microwave oven, central heating and air; two computers, two printers, two scanners, two DVD players not including the ones built into the computers; two phones and two streaming devices.
 How did I become so materialistic?
 When and why did I replace simplicity with clutter?

 Leave a Comment